shaw-kunal/notes/aws.md

 # what is instance Store? day:34

 In AWS, Instance Store is temporary block-level storage physically attached to the host machine.
-Here's a quick breakdown:
+Here's a quick breakdown:;

-Also called ephemeral storage.
+- Also called ephemeral storage.
-Provides high-speed, low-latency storage.
+- Provides high-speed, low-latency storage.
-Data is lost when the instance stops, terminates, or fails.
+- Data is lost when the instance stops, terminates, or fails.

 ## what is Elastic Block Storage (EBS)?